ibm-cloud-docs/api-handbook/design/robustness.md

 > Be liberal in what you accept, and conservative in what you send.

-In recent years, this counsel has [proven controversial][postel-was-wrong] and for a number of reasons, this handbook discourages broad application of the principle.
+In recent years, this counsel has [proven controversial][postel-was-wrong].
+For a number of reasons, this handbook discourages broad application of the principle.
 This is a reversal of [previous guidance][mea-culpa].